jankowtf/reactr/README.md

   4. Push updates

     While shiny implements reactivity following a **pull paradigm** with respect to the way that changes are propagated throughout the system (resembles *lazy evaluation*), `reactr` also offers the alternative use of a **push paradigm** where changes are *actively* propagated.

+  See vignette [Relations to Shiny](https://github.com/Rappster/reactr/blob/master/vignettes/relations_to_shiny.Rmd) for more details.

 ### Quick example 2: setShinyReactive()